ibm-cloud-docs/satellite/storage-ocs-local.md

    {: pre}

-## Removing the OCS local storage configuration from your cluster
+## Removing the ODF local storage configuration from your cluster
 {: #ocs-local-template-rm}

-If you no longer plan on using OpenShift Container Storage in your cluster, you can unassign your cluster from the storage configuration.
+If you no longer plan to use OpenShift Data Foundation in your cluster, you can unassign your cluster from the storage configuration.
 {: shortdesc}

-Removing the storage configuration, uninstalls the OCS operators from all assigned clusters.
-Your PVCs, PVs and data are not removed.
+Removing the storage configuration uninstalls the ODF operators from all assigned clusters.
+Your PVCs, PVs, and data are not removed.
 However, you might not be able to access your data until you re-install the driver in your cluster again.
 {: important}